armory/docs/content/en/armory-cdaas/concepts/ui/configuration-ui.md

 [**Canary Analysis > Integrations**](https://console.cloud.armory.io/canary-analysis/integrations)

-Integrate your metrics provider with Borealis so that you can perform retrospective analysis of your deployment performance or use canary analysis as part of your deployment strategy.
+Integrate your metrics provider with Armory CDaaS so that you can perform retrospective analysis of your deployment performance or use canary analysis as part of your deployment strategy.

 Armory supports the following metrics providers: